elman23/elman23.github.io/notes/quantum_computing.md

 ## 1. The Problem Setting

-We have a function $ f $ with the promise that it is either constant or balanced.
-Classically, one must evaluate $ f(0) $ and $ f(1) $ to decide.
+We have a function $f$ with the promise that it is either constant or balanced.
+Classically, one must evaluate $f(0)$ and $f(1)$ to decide.
 The Deutsch algorithm uses quantum superposition and interference to decide with one oracle call.

-The function is implemented by an oracle (or black box) represented as a unitary operator $ U_f $ defined by:
+The function is implemented by an oracle (or black box) represented as a unitary operator $U_f$ defined by:

 $$
 U_f|x\rangle|y\rangle = |x\rangle|y\oplus f(x)\rangle,
 $$

-where $ \oplus $ denotes addition modulo 2.
+where $\oplus$ denotes addition modulo 2.

 ---